-Some months ago, after writing “Did the Incarnation Cause God to Change?”
-I received an excellent follow-up question.
+After writing “Did the Incarnation Cause God to Change?”, I received an excellent follow-up question.
 Wrestling with my article, one of our readers could not get past how we can say that Christ was truly and fully man and yet not a “human person.”
-He asked if we could say that somehow Christ could be both a human person and a divine person in the sense of his human person being a “partaker” in the divine person?
+Could we say that somehow, Christ could be both a human person and a divine person, in the sense of his human person being a “partaker” in the divine person?

 So what constitutes the substance of man?
-What most basic to man, without which you do not have a man at all?
-The answer?
-The body/soul composite.
+What is most basic to man, without which you do not have a man at all?
+The answer is the body-soul composite.
 Without either a body or a soul, you don’t have the “substance” of a man.
 You don’t have a man at all in the fullest sense.

-Which take us to our third essential definition.
-The simple definition of nature is the what of a thing—in contrast to person and substance which refer to the individual subject being considered.
+This takes us to our third essential definition.
+The simple definition of nature is the what of a thing—in contrast to person and substance, which refer to the individual subject being considered.
 In the case of rational beings, we are speaking of the what rather than the who.

 Nature and substance are almost synonyms, but not quite.
 Because remember: substance, though similar to nature in referring to what constitutes a thing, also refers to the subject as well.
 In the case of rational substances, that would be the who of a being.
 Nature does not.
 It always refers to “what” a thing is.

-(One important addendum: we know now that all living human beings are also human persons from the moment of conception, but Catholic thinkers once disagreed over when a human becomes a person, due to the faulty notion of “ensoulment” that was the common scientific understanding of prenatal human development from the ancient Greeks until relatively recent in history.)
+(One important addendum: We know now that all living human beings are also human persons from the moment of conception, but Catholic thinkers once disagreed over when a human becomes a person, due to the faulty notion of “ensoulment” that was the common scientific understanding of prenatal human development from the ancient Greeks until relatively recently in history.)

-Another question: are the souls in heaven right now who do not have bodies substances or persons?
-The answer is no to both.
-They are neither fully human substances (though they do have substantial being) nor are they persons, they do not have their bodies.
-Indeed, according to St. Thomas Aquinas, they are not fully human because it is essential to human nature to possess a body (Summa Theologica, Pt.
-III, Q. 50).
+Another question: Are the souls in heaven right now who do not have bodies human substances or persons?
+The answer is that they are neither.
+They are not fully human substances (though they do have substantial being), nor are they persons, because they do not have their bodies.
+Indeed, according to St. Thomas Aquinas, they are not fully human because it is essential to human nature to possess a body (Summa Theologica, III, Q. 50).

-With all of this acquired knowledge now perhaps we can more readily see just how Jesus Christ could reasonably have two natures, one human and one divine (revealing “what” he is), subsisting within one subject, substance, or person (revealing “who” he is) who is God.
-The actual possession of two natures in one person only occurs in Christ just as the possession of a human nature without a human person only occurs in Christ.
+With all of this acquired knowledge, perhaps we can more readily see just how Jesus Christ could reasonably have two natures, one human and one divine (revealing “what” he is), subsisting within one subject, substance, or person (revealing “who” he is) who is God.
+The possession of two natures in one person occurs only in Christ, just as the possession of a human nature without a human person occurs only in Christ.
 But the point is, this is both biblical and entirely reasonable.